 Another way to get to Slovenia (and one that many Italians use every year) is the catamaran journey from Venice to Izola, which runs between April and October.

-Train and long-distance bus are the standard modes of transport for getting around the country.
-Buses are the more economical option.
-Nevertheless, they are well-equipped with the usual modern conveniences that you should expect when travelling in Europe.
-Train travel, on the other hand, is the fastest way between two cities and the train stations are conveniently located right in the center of town.
+Train and long-distance bus are the standard modes of transport for how to get around Slovenia.
+Buses are the more economical option, nevertheless, they are well-equipped with the usual modern conveniences that expect when travelling in Europe.
+Train travel, on the other hand, is the fastest way between two cities in Slovenia, and the train stations are conveniently located right in the center of town.

 Travelling around the diverse regions of Slovenia is straightforward, with good train and bus links.
 The more remote areas, such as the lakes, are often only accessible by bus, so it is wise to plan out your routes and connections if you are visiting places like lakes Bohinj or Bled.
 Another way to get absolutely anywhere is to go by car on the good and well-connected road networks.